 Get current HR news and information in one convenient source.
 The newsletter explains why you need to care, what you need to do, and how your business could be affected by HR industry news and hot topics.

-2-in-1 newsletter provides HR pros with expert insight and advice to strengthen and reinforce supervisors' employee management skills.
+Delivers expert insight and advice to strengthen and reinforce employee management skills at all levels in your organization.

 Silver, J., Simons, A., & Craun, S. (2018).
 A Study of the Pre-Attack Behaviors of Active Shooters in the United States Between 2000 – 2013.
 Federal Bureau of Investigation, U.S. Department of Justice, Washington, D.C.
 20535.